 Lawyers Mentor Pupils In City Wide Public Speaking Initiative

-Law firm Irwin Mitchell in partnership with Business in the Community hosted the launch of a city wide public speaking competition to help Sheffield school pupils develop skills to help them prepare for their future careers.
+Law firm Irwin Mitchell, in partnership with Business in the Community, have celebrated students who’ve taken part in a city wide public speaking competition to help Sheffield school pupils develop skills to help them prepare for their future careers.

-The competition, being run by Business in the Community’s (BITC) flagship Education programme Business Class, will see the pupils being paired up with experts from Irwin Mitchell, Carillion plc, DLA Piper, and Lloyds Banking Group as well as student mentors from the University of Sheffield’s Management School to develop and present an idea for what they think the future of legal advice in their community looks like.
+The competition, run by Business in the Community’s (BITC) flagship Education programme Business Class, which creates long-term school-business partnerships, involved pupils being paired up with business mentors from Irwin Mitchell, Carillion plc and DLA Piper, as well as University of Sheffield student mentors, to develop and present ideas for what they think the future of legal advice in their community looks like.

-The challenge asks students to consider when they might need access to legal advice, where the highest demands for legal advice in the community are, how they can currently access legal advice and preferred ways to access it in the future.
+The challenge, launched in March at Irwin Mitchell’s Sheffield head office, asked students to consider when they might need access to legal advice, where the highest demands for legal advice in the community are, how they can currently access legal advice and preferred ways to access it in the future.

-Karen Codling, an Associate Director at Irwin Mitchell, leading the project for the firm, attended the launch.
+Karen Codling, an Associate Director at Irwin Mitchell, leading the project for the firm, said:

-The launch of the competition saw two teams of six pupils from each school meet their business and university mentors for the first time, where they found out their challenge and discussed their initial ideas.
+The launch of the competition saw two teams of pupils from each school, comprised of Year 7, Year 8 and Year 9 students, meet their business and university mentors for the first time, where they found out their challenge and discussed their initial ideas.

-During that time the pupils will have six mentoring sessions where they will learn to work as teams, come up with a plan and identify the skills needed to implement it, practice lateral thinking and problem solving, while developing their communication, information sharing and public speaking skills in a competitive context.
+Since then pupils underwent mentoring sessions where they learned to work as teams, come up with a plan and identify the skills needed to implement it, practice lateral thinking and research within their local communities, while developing their communication, information sharing and public speaking skills in a competitive context.